Tallulah (DJ): Relocation to New York

 In 1977, Tallulah visited New York where he remained for over a year.
 It was whilst he was living in New York that he worked at the renowned club Studio 54 behind the bar and operating the lights in the lighting rig (not as a DJ).
-He did, however, get his Cinderella moment one night and stood in for a DJ that didn’t turn up for work due to sickness.
-When asked later in life about dance music culture, Tallulah sniffed: 'The rave lifestyle of Ibiza in the late ‘80s was just a vanilla version of the New York gay lifestyle of the ‘70s.'
+He did, however, get his Cinderella moment one night and stood in for a DJ that did not turn up for work due to sickness.
+When asked later in life about dance music culture, Tallulah said: "The rave lifestyle of Ibiza in the late '80s was just a vanilla version of the New York gay lifestyle of the '70s."

 When Tallulah first went to Studio 54 in New York, he literally fell at the feet of the owner of the club Steve Rubell.
-‘I’d moved to New York for 18 months, where I worked at Studio 54.
-The first time I went there I fell over the velvet rope and landed at Steve Rubell’s feet and when I stood up I asked him for a job.
+'I'd moved to New York for 18 months, where I worked at Studio 54.
+The first time I went there I fell over the velvet rope and landed at Steve Rubell's feet and when I stood up I asked him for a job.
 He put me behind the bar for a while and I stayed for 3 months and probably DJ’ed there about nine times until I got a summer season DJ residency at The Sandpiper on Fire Island.